What is the course about?

 When I've finished, what course can I do next?

 Build offers a fantastic range of creative writing courses covering all genres and levels of ability.
-You can progress to Furthering your Creative Writing, where you'll continue to experiment with a range of forms.
+If you would like to continue building your confidence you are welcome to repeat Ways into creative writing, though we recommend you do so with a different tutor so as to experience a new approach.
+You can also progress to an intermediate level course such as Developing your creative writing where you'll continue to experiment with a range of forms.
 Or you can take a course in a particular medium, including novel and short story writing, screenwriting, playwriting, and creative non-fiction.
 To browse our full range of creative writing courses, visit bildutrapagaran.info/creativewriting.